Schools of Graduate and Professional Programs / Writing CenterFaculty Resources

 “Factors other than those in the student learning objectives and/or about which instruction has not been provided as part of the course may not be considered in the calculation of the grade, unless these are provided in a prerequisite course or are required for admission to the program.”

-How do I request a class visit?
+How do I request a class visit and get e-learning modules for my course?

 On Campus Faculty